Delver

 - 3 % negative mentions

-The atmosphere of the game is consistently praised for its exceptional sound design, vibrant pixel art, and immersive environments, creating a sensory-rich experience.
-Reviewers highlight the effective use of music and lighting to enhance the overall ambiance, making each level feel distinct and engaging.
-Despite some minor criticisms regarding content variety, the game's atmosphere is described as charming, nostalgic, and a key factor in its replayability and enjoyment.
+The atmosphere of the game is widely praised for its exceptional sound design, vibrant pixel art, and immersive environments that enhance the overall experience.
+Reviewers highlight the effective use of music and lighting to create a captivating ambiance, making each level feel unique and engaging.
+Despite some minor criticisms regarding content variety, the game's atmosphere is consistently described as charming, nostalgic, and a key factor in its replayability.

 “The atmosphere, the lighting, the music, and the art are all spot on.”